Dog Breeds that Love the Water | Water Safety Tips for This Summer - Bully Sticks Direct

 Labrador Retriever

-Labrador Retrievers are one of the most popular dog breeds in the world and for good reason.
+Labrador Retrievers are one of the most popular dog breeds in the world, and for good reason.
 They are intelligent, friendly, and very good swimmers.
-Labrador Retrievers have an almost water-repellent coat of short hair and a well-known “otter tail,” which makes for fast and effortless swimming.
+Labrador Retrievers have an almost water-repellent short-hair coat and a well-known “otter tail,” which makes for fast and effortless swimming.
+Historically, Labradors were bred to retrieve fish and assist fishermen by hauling nets and working in cold waters.

 Golden Retriever

 Golden Retrievers are another popular breed that loves to swim.
 They are similar to Labrador Retrievers in many ways, including their intelligence, friendliness, and swimming ability.
 Golden Retrievers were originally bred to retrieve waterfowl, making them strong swimmers in especially cold temps.
+They are skilled at retrieving ducks and have a long history in hunting waterfowl.
 This breed is famously known for being a great family dog breed, as well, and will be sure to keep an eye on the little ones while they’re in the water.

 Chesapeake Bay Retriever